sinankalkan/CENG501-Spring2021/project_AydemirKurt/README.md

 # 4. Conclusion

-Discuss the paper in relation to the results in the paper and your results.
+The paper proposes an box-based instance segmentation method.
+Unfortunately we were not able to reproduce the results due to the excess time required for the computations.
+Our main limitation was the limited GPU usage time of Google Colab.
 # 5. References

 [1] [Jingru Yi, Hui Tang, Pengxiang Wu, Bo Liu, Daniel J. Hoeppner, Dimitris N. Metaxas, Lianyi Han, Wei Fan.
 Object-Guided Instance Segmentation for Biological Images, 2019.](https://arxiv.org/abs/1911.09199)